 How to Shop for Groceries Online

-Over 69 million American households placed an average of 2.8 grocery orders online this March, according to a report by research leader Bricks Meets Clicks.
+Over 69 million American households placed an average of 2.8 grocery orders online in March 2020, according to a report by research leader Bricks Meets Clicks.

-That number will likely rise as more stores offer delivery and pick-up services and more Americans get comfortable with groceries being delivered to their front door.
+That number will likely continue to rise as more stores offer delivery and pick-up services and more Americans get comfortable with groceries being delivered to their front door.